Start by clicking on "Fill out the template"

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-A Terms and Conditions of a Website/Application is an agreement that includes all the set rules and acceptable guidelines in which users must agree in order to use a website and/or mobile application.
+The Terms and Conditions of a Website/Application is an agreement that includes all the set rules and acceptable guidelines relating to the use of a website or application.
+This is used for website, application, or online store.

 How to use this document